-According to Deloitte, five most important factors that influence EX are meaningful work, supportive management, work environment, growth opportunities, and trust in leadership.
+According to Deloitte, the five most important factors that influence EX are meaningful work, supportive management, work environment, growth opportunities, and trust in leadership.

 For instance, when it comes to growth prospects, it’s important that your workers feel they can learn new things through training and development programs.

-Also, knowing they can earn promotions solely on the basis of their talent and hard-work is crucial.
+Also, knowing they can earn promotions solely on the basis of their talent and hard work is crucial.

-Furthermore, to improve trust in leadership, it’s best to be honest, transparent, impartial, and to make sure the same rules apply to everyone.
+Furthermore, to improve trust in leadership, it’s best to be honest, transparent, and impartial and to make sure the same rules apply to everyone.
 This way, you can be certain that they’ll feel safe and motivated to give honest feedback to those at the top positions of your organization as well.

 Lately, a number of companies have started to look at their employees in a similar way they look at their customers.

 Creating employee journey maps is one of the ways to get a deeper insight into how employees feel and think at every stage of their involvement with the company.
-Another approach is careful segmentation of clusters of your workforce, based not just on their position or experience, but also their personal needs and preferences.
+Another approach is careful segmentation of clusters of your workforce, based not just on their position or experience but also on their personal needs and preferences.